 4. Pay Attention to Tone of Voice

-Tone of voice, and the enthusiasm of the speaker, can convey different meanings depending on the global region you’re trying to reach.
+Tone of voice, and the enthusiasm of the speaker, conveys different meanings depending on the global region you’re trying to reach.

-A wild and wacky approach adopted by your voiceover translation service’s in-country experts might work wonders for business translations, or a multimedia marketing campaign in Japan (or not, depending on the topic).
+A wild and wacky approach adopted by your voiceover translation service’s in-country experts might work wonders for business translations or a multimedia marketing campaign in Japan.

 But in a country where a more somber approach is required — like Austria or Finland perhaps — that kind of over-the-top delivery might be a big flop.